Individual Insurance Plans in Canada

 • Out-of-province medical emergency

-Strategy: Compare reimbursement levels (70% vs 100%) and annual maximums before committing.
+Planning Consideration: Comparing reimbursement levels (70% vs 100%) and annual maximums can help in understanding options.

 MANULIFESUN LIFEBLUE CROSS